Author has written 2 stories for Stargate: SG-1.

 Jeez, what is there to tell?
 Okay, I'm female, fiftymumble, and I've been a science fiction fan since I was two years old.
 (Seriously; that's how old I remember being when my dad started me watching Star Trek: TOS with him.
 The rest is history.)
 I discovered Stargate first via the movie, and then later when the TV series made its move from Showtime to a channel I didn't have to pay extra for.

 I haven't written much fan fiction but I have written original science fiction for nearly 40 years.
-I hadn't tried to get anything published because none of it seemed quite "ready for prime time"... up until just recently.
+I hadn't tried to get anything published because none of it seemed quite "ready for prime time"... up until a few years ago.
 (More on that in a moment.)

 I began writing my flagship fanfic, All That We Leave Behind, in 2010 while suffering severe writer's block on an original project.
 I'd turned off my computer in disgust, complaining bitterly about my absent Muse, and gone off to watch Stargate SG-1 reruns on whatever the Sci-Fi Channel was calling itself at the time.
 They showed the Season 2 episode "A Matter of Time", which I'd seen before and which had always left me thinking that Colonel Cromwell had deserved to survive and be brought back in future episodes.
 Much like Major Charles Kawalsky, he'd have made a perfect lens through which to explore Jack O'Neill's psyche, and to be quite honest I found him to be a compelling character in his own right.